2FA over Remote Desktop Protocol

 Launch the mstsc.exe client and specify the terminal server you are connecting to

-Tap your AuthLite key into the Username field.
-OATH token users should enter their username followed by a dash “-” followed by the OTP from their token.1
+If AuthLite is not installed on your RDP client machine (workstation), then enter your username followed by a dash “-” followed by the OTP from your token.1

 Enter your password into the password field